johbry17/Python-Travel-Budget/README.md

 That lasted a hot second before I tossed the idea and went with Dash from Plotly.
 It was something I'd never used before - bonus points for learning something new!
 Programming html from python intrigued me.
 I could build a python project that had the user-friendliness of a webpage, much more visually appealing than tabulate boxes printing to the terminal.
 It also vastly increased the amount of time that I spent on this project.

 I hit a lot of walls along the way on this one.

-It took a bit to orient myself to programming in html with NOT html.
-Several times I tried to use the same Output in different callbacks, a big no-no to avoid triggering a race condition.
-I now know the difference between a modal (that's a thing?) and a popup.
-Figuring out how to save the selected radio button (hide it in a div for passing between callbacks) took some time.
-It took me a moment to wrap my head around the idea that a Dash state is like a session or a cookie.
-Something about the 'Add a Row' and 'Delete the Last Row' buttons took forever - it kept reloading the original cv, although I can't remember what now.
-All that on top of the usual kinks and mistakes - I'd constantly tweak something and get a 'DataFrame has no "Price" attribute error.
-I 'll document design choices better next time.

 But Dash has far friendly documentation that Python, so it wasn't too hard to learn.
 Another day, another five billion errors.

-But I figured it out.
-I started with loading the csv's and building the tables, than getting the math to work between the budget table and the grand total table.
-The download button was a cinch.
-Then adding in a modal to prevent users from accidentally changing their budget - a nod to defensive programming.
-And I got my logic down for automatically formatting the Price column every time with a little regex, also preventing user chicanery.
-And I threw in a plot at the end, just because.
-Coudn't get it to work for mobile, though.
-I shall worry about that if I Heroku it.

 Ideas for the future: I would clean up the formatting a lot, add options for what type of file is exports (Excel, Google Sheets, HTML, even SQL or JSON if I wanna go crazy).
 Maybe change the donut chart to a bar chart.
 Add an option to load a file.